aboyalejandro/data-projects/data_engineering/paid_ads_models/README.md

 # dbdiagram

-First, after contemplating Fivetran ERDs, I've designed the star models for both cases.
+First, after contemplating Fivetran ERDs, I've designed the star models for both cases in dbdiagram.io

 ### Google Ads:
 ![alt text](images/google_ads_star_model.png)
 ### Facebook Ads:
 ![alt text](images/facebook_ads_star_model.png)

-# dbt & Snowflake
+# dbt and Snowflake

 Finally, after getting the diagram done, I've started modeling all the tables to get the final results.
 The sources for this raw data are listed in /sources folder and the /models are as shown below: